rwhite5279/pythonGmail/README.md

     My Account > Sign-in & security > Allow less secure apps: ON

+If you get an error message from Google similar to the following:

+    smtplib.SMTPAuthenticationError: (535, b'5.7.8 Username and
+    Password not accepted.
+Learn more at\n5.7.8
+    https://support.google.com/mail/?p=BadCredentials b17sm17464411pfp.136 - gsmtp')

+...it is possibly due to you not having approved "Less secure app access."

 Note also that this script requires that the password for your email account be placed in plaintext in this file.
 This is *very* unsafe.
 There are ways to manage password security for a script,